astatio/Message-Stats-Bot/README.md

 > This will **not** run on a Raspberry Pi or any other device running Linux on Arm64.
 This issue can be tracked here: https://github.com/realm/realm-kotlin/issues/617

 # Message Stats Bot
-A Discord bot that generates message statistics
+A very experimental Discord bot that generates message statistics

+## Why would i use this instead of Server Insights?
+There's very few reasons why you would consider this instead of server insights.
+1. The server is not a community server
+2. You want a different and simpler way to visualize changes overtime
+3. You want to

 ## Usage
 This bot does not have a public instance.
 If you want to use it, you will have to host it yourself.